AmericanCouncils/fiendish-bundle/README.md

         "davidmikesimon/fiendish-bundle": "dev-master"
     }

-Then you'll need to set up the process table in your database.
+Then you'll need to set up the `Process` table in your database.
 For now, that means manually installing and running the migration file found in the project's DoctrineMigrations folder.

 Finally, you need to add some settings to supervisor to organize the daemons for your specific app.
-Here's an example of a config for a project called Foobar, for which the typical location would be `/etc/supervisor/conf.d/foobar.conf`:
+Here's an example of a config `/etc/supervisor/conf.d/foobar.conf` for a project called Foobar:

     [program:foobar_master]
     command=/usr/bin/php /var/www/foobar/app/console fiendish:master-daemon foobar